mudcube/goobits-blog/static/journal/2012/07/sketch-mobile/index.md

   - "sketchpad"
 ---

-[Sketch Mobile](http://sketchpad.io/mobile) is a drawing app build for mobile browsers; taking advantage of technologies such as multi-touch, the accelerometer, and the gyroscope; providing a fun & novel environment to express yourself in colorful ways ?
+[Sketch Mobile](http://sketchpad.io/mobile) is a drawing app build for mobile browsers; taking advantage of technologies such as multi-touch, the accelerometer, and the gyroscope; providing a fun & novel environment to express yourself in colorful ways.
 Sketch Mobile was commissioned by Google as part of the [Mobile Chrome Experiments](http://m.chromeexperiments.com/) released at Google I/O show in San Francisco.
 It was an exciting project to be part of, I hope you enjoy!

 This is a short rundown of some of the technologies used to create the Sketch Mobile app;

 - Accelerometer—shake the device to clear the drawing like an Etch-a-Sketch.
 - Canvas—used to create the drawing area and outputs of all the tools pixel/vector based tools.
-This has long been one of my favorite HTML5 elements ?
+This has long been one of my favorite HTML5 elements.
 - CSS3—used to create responsive design, looking the same on mobile devices as on desktop computers.
 - Gyroscope—controls where the drips go using spray paint tool.
 - Icon Fonts—used for all the graphical elements within the application.